Your small business website is vital to your digital strategy.

 Errors can, and do, occur mainly because most software platforms are not created by a single developer.
 Most businesses using content management systems, rely on various code snippets that are built by third parties.
 A core software or code snippet upgrade, a back-end settings change, or a programming change can bring an entire website down.
 Having a good full backup can be a good insurance policy should problems occur.

-6. It Can Prevent Losing Content
+6. Website Backups for Small Business Can Prevent Losing Content

 Data on websites is constantly updated and changing.
 If you’ve ever lost all your hard work in a file that was spontaneously corrupted, you can understand how easily it would be for a website full of content to also be corrupted, and it is frustrating to try to recover the content.